-Term that applies to those items or those types of construction that are used exclusively by members of the Armed Forces for operational purposes (e.g., arms, helmets).
-The purposes are in contrast to items or structures that may be used either by civilian or military personnel (e.g., food, soap, buildings, public roads, or railroads).
+Term that applies to those items or those types of construction that are used exclusively by members of the Armed Forces by operational purposes (e.g., arms, helmets).

+e purposes are in contrast to items or ductures that may be used either by civilian or military personnel (e.g., food, soap, buildings, public roads, or railroads).